andyhansen/blog/_posts/2023/2023-05-27-understanding-connascence.md

 comments: true
 ---

-Connascence is a software metric for measuring the impact of coupling within your code.
-It introduces rules and language that allows you to make more informed decisions about how you structure or refactor your code.
+Connascence is a software metric for measuring the impact of coupling in your code base.
+The rules and language it provides allow you to make more informed decisions about how to structure or refactor your code.
 Two components are considered connascent if a change to one would require a change to the other.
 The stronger the connascence between two components, the more change is required.

 ## How is it measured?